rlauxe

-RLAUXE (“r-lux”)
+rlauxe (“r-lux”)

-WORK IN PROGRESS last changed: 9/11/2025
+WORK IN PROGRESS last changed: 12/25/2025

 A library for Risk Limiting Audits (RLA), based on Philip Stark’s SHANGRLA framework and related code.
-The Rlauxe library is a independent implementation of the SHANGRLA framework, based on the published papers of Stark et al.
+The Rlauxe library is an independent implementation of the SHANGRLA framework, based on the published papers of Stark et al.

 The SHANGRLA python library is the work of Philip Stark and collaborators, released under the AGPL-3.0 license.
-Also see OneAudit example python code

 Also see: